nedbat/coveragepy/doc/index.rst

     * Jython 2.7.1, though only for running code, not reporting.

+    * IronPython 2.7.7, though only for running code, not reporting.

     **This is a pre-release build.
 The usual warnings about possible bugs apply.** The latest stable version is coverage.py 4.2, `described here`_.